papampi/braiins-os/README.md

 utility.
 The following list specifies main local targets:

 * *local_sd* - the same function as remote target but target is specified by a local file path
-* *local_sd_recovery* - writes special SD recovery image to a local file path (it can be used for repairing a 'bricked' miner)
+* *local_sd_recovery* - writes special SD recovery image to a local file path (e.g. it can be used for repairing a 'bricked' machine that doesn't boot from its flash memory anymore)
 * *local_nand_dm_v1* - scripts and images needed for upgrading an original DragonMint firmware
 * *local_nand_dm_v2* - scripts and images needed for upgrading an improved DragonMint firmware (Kolivas)
 * *local_nand_am* - scripts and images needed for upgrading Antminer S9 factory firmware